 Submissions are invited in any of the following topic areas:

-Advances in Vitreoretinal Diseases: Diagnostics, Pharmacotherapy, Surgical Instrumentation, and Basic Research.
+Advances in Retinal and Vitreoretinal Diseases as well as Neuro-ophthalmology: Diagnostics, Pharmacotherapy, Surgical Instrumentation, and Basic Research.

 Case reports: A session dedicated in interesting clinical retina cases is planned.
 This session is addressed mainly to young colleagues who would like to make their introductory presentation in a highly specialized, but always-friendly audience.